Decisiv/styled-components-modifiers/README.md

 ## Defining Modifiers

 The core of `styled-components-modifiers` is a modifier configuration object.
 The _keys_ in this object become the available flags that can be passed to the component's `modifiers`  prop.
-Each _value_ in the configuration object is a function that returns an object with a `styles` key.
+Each _value_ defines a function that returns a CSS style string.

 For our demo, let's first set up a modifier configuration object: